HIGH COURT CASE STUDY: SEPARATION OF POWERS

 On 23 February 1995, Levine J ordered under the authority of The Community Protection Act that Kable be detained for six months.

-The Principle of the Separation of Powers was embroiled in controversy.
-The independence of the Court was in question.
+The Principle of the Separation of Powers applies at the federal level, but State courts must also retain their independence.
 Former Solicitor-General of Australia, Sir Maurice Byers, represented Kable in his appeal to the High Court of Australia.

 In Kable, Justices Toohey, Gaudron, McHugh and Gummow formed the majority.
 Brennan CJ and Dawson J were the dissenters.
 Kirby J did not sit on the case as he had sat on a previous iteration of the case in the NSW Supreme Court.